Generic Name: Fluorouracil (Systemic) (flure oh YOOR a sil)

 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.

-- Use birth control that you can trust to prevent pregnancy while taking fluorouracil (systemic) and for 3 months after care ends.
+- Use birth control to prevent pregnancy while taking fluorouracil (systemic) and for 3 months after the last dose.

 - If you get pregnant while taking fluorouracil (systemic) or within 3 months after your last dose, call your doctor right away.